farside/initializr-guida-italiano/README.md

-# initializr-guide-ita
+## Initializr Guide | Italian Version
-I'm trying to Move the Italian translation of the official Initializr guide to github, so to (hopefully) host it on github pages from now on, for future reference.
+I'm preparing to move the [Italian translation] (http://simonebertuccioli.it/archives/initializr/) of the [official Initializr guide] (http://www.html5-css3.fr/html5/initializr-generateur-template-html5-boilerplate) to github, so to (hopefully) host it on github pages from now on, for future reference.